JakeGinnivan/SettingsProvider.net/README.md

 To improve upgradability and make SettingsProvider.net resilient to changes, we serialise everything to a string, this means we support the following types:

-Types supported by Convert.ChangeType - see http://msdn.microsoft.com/en-us/library/dtb69x08.aspx
+Types supported by Convert.ChangeType plus a few others - see http://msdn.microsoft.com/en-us/library/dtb69x08.aspx

  - Guid
  - SByte
  - Int16